LeihuaYe/Bootstrap_in_R/README.md

-# Project Summary: Bootstrap in R
+# Bootstrap in R

+# Project Summary

 This repository hosts the R code and data file for bootstrapping.
 With a finite number of samples, the bootstrap method comes in handy and provides valid inferences about the population distribution.
 However, there are several pitfalls that beginners often fail to account for.